apick98/BioBankPublic/README.md

 ## Description
 This web application has been written as a ASP.NET Core Web App using the  .Net 8 SDK.
 Entity Framework packages were also required such as, SQLite (to act as the local database), the Microsoft.VisualStudio.Web.CodeGeneration.Design package (to generate the Create, Remove, Update and Delete (CRUD) web pages from the database context file) and SQLServer (in order to use the code generation package for the scaffolding of the CRUD pages).
 Additional frameworks such as Bootstrap and JQuery were already in present in the project files.

+The project is split up into sections.
+The 'Data' folder contains the context file (used to connect to the database) and an initialise file used to seed the database.
+'Models' is a folder containing the models for a collection and sample for the context to configure  database entities.
+Within the 'Pages' folder, are the CRUD pages for Collections (in the 'Collections' folder' and the CRUD pages for Samples (in the 'Samples' folder).
+Finally, the 'Pages' folder also contains the index page (the initial page displayed), the shared page code with the page layout and navigation menu (within the 'Shared' folder).
+Outside of the 'Pages' folder in the project is the program file which sets up the program when initially run and the pagination file used to add pages to a table.

 The system created provides the following features:
 - Displaying the collections in a table (loading in from a local SQLite database)
 - Adding, editing and deleting collections from the database